Cybersecurity Tools & Resources

 - https://uncoder.io/ - Uncoder translates Sigma rules for different SIEMs.

 These repositories contain thousands of rules.
 This should make obvious the fact that the limiting factor in uncovering malicious activity has never been (nor will it ever be) the analyst’s ability to understand adversary tradecraft and create mechanisms to detect it; the limiting factor has always been (and forever will be) the organization’s willingness to enable those analysts with correct and complete data in a stable platform.
-As long as the organization can satisfy those criteria, its ability to detect even the most advanced threat actors will then become a question of expertise and a rigorous methodology, as explained in Requirements for Hunting.
+As long as the organization can satisfy those criteria, its ability to detect even the most advanced threat actors will then become a question of expertise and a rigorous methodology.
 Each of those challenges are solvable.

 For help prioritizing the alerts they produce, check out Josh Lemon’s Cybersecurity Alert Priority Matrix.